atorshizi/Personal_Projects/index.md

-This repository contains the personal coding projects I have completed.
-A brief description of each project, links to code, and screenshots can be found below.
+## This repository contains 3 personal coding projects I have completed - OCR, Score Calculator, TicTacToe.
+A brief description of each project can be found below as well as links to the code and screenshots.

 # OCR: